Alex McLeish: Club

 McLeish spent the majority of his first two seasons at Aberdeen in the reserves and also had a loan spell at local Junior side Lewis United.
+McLeish won the Scottish 2nd XI Cup with the Dons in 1978.
 He made his competitive debut under Billy McNeill in a New Year fixture against Dundee United on 2 January 1978.
 His first major final appearance was under the management of Alex Ferguson as a substitute in a 2–1 defeat to Rangers in the 1978–79 League Cup and most of his appearances during the 1970s were as a midfielder, with Willie Garner and Doug Rougvie preferred in defence.
 However McLeish eventually made the centre-back position his own, and over the next seven seasons he enjoyed great success, winning eight domestic and two European trophies.
 Highlights included scoring in a 4–1 victory over Rangers in the 1982 Scottish Cup Final on his 200th Dons appearance, and a vital goal against Bayern Munich during the campaign leading to the European Cup Winners' Cup win over Real Madrid in 1983.

 During this period, McLeish formed a formidable defensive triumvirate with Willie Miller and Jim Leighton for both club and country.
 Even after he had won his first Scotland cap, McLeish's father asked then Aberdeen boss Alex Ferguson to persuade him to continue training as an accountant.
 When Ferguson left in 1986 to go to Manchester United, he tried to get McLeish to sign, but it did not work out; he also had talks with Tottenham Hotspur.
 A testimonial match was arranged for McLeish in December 1988, with the club's 'Gothenburg' (Cup Winners' Cup) squad taking on an 'International legends' team.
 He won the Scottish player of the year in 1990, after a season in which Aberdeen won both domestic cups.

 He became captain of Aberdeen after the retirement of Willie Miller.
 His 692 competitive appearances for the club ranks as the second-most in its history (100 behind Miller, but almost 100 more than Bobby Clark).

 International

-McLeish is Scotland's third most capped player, having gained 77 international caps between 1980 and 1993.
+McLeish is Scotland's sixth most capped player, having gained 77 international caps between 1980 and 1993.
 He was first capped for the Scotland under-21 team while still a reserve player at Aberdeen by his former club manager Ally MacLeod, eventually gaining six caps at that level.
 His full international debut came on 26 March 1980 against Portugal, manager Jock Stein playing him in midfield alongside Archie Gemmill and Graeme Souness.
 He played in three World Cups with Scotland, in 1982, 1986 and 1990.
 He is a member of the Scottish Football Hall of Fame, the Scotland national football team roll of honour and Scottish Television's fan poll Scotland's Greatest Team.
 On the occasion of his 50th cap, against Luxembourg in 1987, McLeish was appointed team captain for the game.
 His final cap came on 17 February 1993 in a 3–0 win over Malta at Hampden Park during the 1994 World Cup qualifiers.